 The East-meets-West amalgamation is also found in the store concepts.
 The Shang Xia Paris boutique is designed as a cloud-like space made out of 6000 thin ceramic panels.
 Historically, ceramic has been a crucial element of Chinese culture.
 Chinese ceramic has long been an object of admiration in Europe.
 On the other hand, the glossy white face of the ceramic panels creates a lighting state that is commonly found in the pointillism paintings of the Western impressionistic art era.

 Shang Xia’s product strategy is vastly different from what luxury brands have typically followed in China.
 Its products lack the flashiness and glitzy status that most brands jangle in front of Chinese consumers to attract attention.
-With an understated appeal, and at price points ranging from USD 27 to USD 75,000, the brand is both accessible and exclusive.
+With an understated appeal and centered on history and tradition, at price points ranging from USD 27 to USD 75,000, the brand is both accessible and exclusive.

-At this point in time, Shang Xia has only three boutiques, one each in Shanghai, Paris and Beijing.
+At this point in time, Shang Xia has only 15 boutiques, with 14 across China’s main cities and 1 in Paris.
+Considering the brand has been existence for 10 years, its expansion strategy is a calculated and patient one.
 CEO Jiang does not believe in building a brand empire, as the brand’s focus is not on increasing output and thereby compromising on quality.
 Rather, its priority is on working with traditional craftsmen who have refined their skills over a lifetime, in producing hand-crafted products of the best quality.
-Its products are released in several batches annually and come in limited quantities.
+With a network of 50 artisanal craftsmen across China, Nepal and Vietnam built over 7 years, its products are released in several batches annually and come in limited quantities.
 This in turn does not allow the brand to scale up production easily, which helps in retaining exclusivity (and its perception).

 Shang Xia places a huge emphasis on the stories behind each of its product categories and the manufacturing process of the products themselves.
 It dedicates a space on its website to showcase the significance and process adopted for bamboo weaving, cashmere felt sculpting, furniture building and porcelain, which are used in creating its products.
 Its in-store sales consultants are also well-equipped with the knowledge behind each product’s creation to inform customers of the stories behind them.
 These stories are crucial to Shang Xia’s product strategy as it allows customers to not only understand more about the product but also about the brand philosophy.